 According to a recent news article, the Pentagon will need all DoD contracts to contain CMMC conditions within the next five years.
-While this framework has been well-received, firms are finding it challenging to hire a proper CMMC consultant.
+While this framework has been well-received, firms are finding it challenging to hire a proper CMMC consultant to help them become compliant with the 130 controls (Level 3).

 Below are five CMMC interview questions that a hiring committee should consider asking a potential CMMC consultant.